 137. Single Number II#

-Given a non-empty integer array, every element appears three times except for one.
+Given a non-empty integer array, every element appears three times except for one, which appears exactly once.
 Find that single one.

-Compared to the previous problem, this one is significantly more difficult, even though only a small change has been made.
+Compared to the previous problem, this one is significantly more difficult despite only a slight modification.

-Let's review the approach used in the previous problem: we chose to iterate through the array and perform XOR operations because XOR guarantees that calculating the same element twice will return the initial state, i.e., 0=0^a^a.
+Let's review the solution to the previous problem: we chose to iterate through the array and perform XOR operations because XOR guarantees that performing the operation twice on the same element will return the initial state, i.e., 0=0^a^a.
 In this problem, the duplicate elements appear three times.
-Following the approach used in the previous problem, we want to find an operation @ for any number a that satisfies: 0 = 0@a@a@a.
+Following the same approach as the previous problem, we want to find an operation @ for any number a such that: 0 = 0@a@a@a.

-To further explain the situation in the previous problem, let's assume that the number is recorded as 1 and not recorded as 0.
+To further explain the previous problem, let's assume that the number is recorded as 1 and not recorded as 0.
 By performing XOR operations, we satisfy the following:

-Therefore, the numbers that appear twice are all canceled out, and the remaining value represents the record state of the number that appears once, which is the result.
+Therefore, the numbers that appear twice are completely canceled out, and the remaining value represents the record state of the number that appears only once, which is the result.

-For binary numbers, each bit can only represent two states, which is not suitable for our situation.
-Therefore, we can consider using two bits to represent a specific bit in the result.
-Starting from 00, when encountering the number a for the third time, we return to the state 00.
+For binary numbers, each bit can only represent two states, which is not suitable for our case.
+Therefore, we can consider using two binary digits to represent a specific bit in the result, starting from 00 and returning to 00 after encountering a.

-We use two variables to represent these two bits (x and y).
-We want x to be 0^a only when encountering a for the second time, and y to be 0^a only when encountering a for the first time.
-This way, we can cancel out the numbers that appear three times, and the final state will be 01, with y representing the result.
+By using two variables to represent these two digits (denoted as x and y), we want x to be 0^a when a is encountered for the second time, and y to be 0^a when a is encountered for the first time.
+This way, we can cancel out the numbers that appear three times, and the result will be in the state 01, with y representing the result.

 package main